A Cyberattack Detection-Isolation Scheme For CAV Under Changing Driving Environment

 To analyze the closed-loop vehicle dynamics, let us define an augmented state vector $\zeta_i = ^T$ which yields

 where $\mathcal{A}_\alpha,\mathcal{D}_{\theta \alpha} \in \mathbb{R}^{4\times4}$, $\mathcal{C} \in \mathbb{R}^{q \times 4}$, and $\mathcal{H}_{\alpha}, w_i \in \mathbb{R}^{4\times 1}$ are defined as

 \begin{assm} The switching between the operational modes of the CAV platoon is assumed to be significantly slow since the driving environment changes infrequently.
-In particular, we assume that such switching time is more than the average dwell time (ADT) \cite{hespanha1999stability} and hence individual vehicles, as well as the platoon, remain stable under the designed controller gains for each mode. \end{assm}
+In particular, we assume that such switching time is more than the average dwell time (ADT) \cite{hespanha1999stability} and the platoon/vehicles remain stable under the designed controller gains for each mode. \end{assm}